llm-bible/llm-bible.github.io/_publications/he2022prompt.markdown

 citations: 26
 bibkey: he2022prompt
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2203.00759'}]
-tags: [Transformer, Prompting, Efficiency and Optimization]
+tags: [Prompting, Transformer, Efficiency and Optimization]
 ---
 Prompt-Tuning is a new paradigm for finetuning pre-trained language models in a parameter-efficient way.
 Here, we explore the use of HyperNetworks to